sbasuroy/R-projects/README.md

 ### This is a portfolio repository providing a glimpse into my R skills.

 ### DATA:
-### The datasets that have been used are not included as, for a fellow data enthusiast to replicate these results, it is imperative to be comfortable with RStudio (Desktop or web browser version) and then you will be able to access the
+### The datasets that have been used are not included as, for a fellow data enthusiast to replicate these results, internediate level of familiarity with RStudio (Desktop or web browser version) is required.
+Given that, the datasets used here are available within the RStudio workspace.
-### data inside the RStudio console itself.

 ### CODES:
 ### The codes are sometimes original sometimes not, but always functional.
-### The files with codes have the suffix ".R"
+These files have the suffix ".R"

 ### FIGURES:
 ### Each code file's figures will have its own folder.
-### The folder naming convention used for the figure pdfs is as follows:
+The folder naming convention used for the figure pdfs is as follows:
 ### "A_B.pdf" where "A" is the name of the file used to generate the figure and
 ### "B" is the type of data representation (histogram or boxplot and so on).